Topological Quantum Liquids with Long-Range Couplings

 The energy splitting of the Majorana edge states due to the infinite-range interactions remains present even if we employ decaying couplings with $\alpha\neq 0$.
 As $\alpha$ varies, there is a continuous interpolation between the finite energy $E_+$ given in~Eq.~\rf{eq:energy} at $\alpha=0$ and the zero energy at $\alpha\rightarrow \infty$.
+As one would expect from the argument of hybridisation, the energy will decay with $1/N^{\beta}$, where $\beta\approx\alpha$ and depends on the coupling parameters as well as $\alpha$.
 This property is shown in Fig.~\ref{fig:ealpha} for both the real and the entanglement spectra.
 Similar robustness in the values of $\alpha$ is exhibited by the topological index ${\cal M}$.
-Indeed, as $\alpha$ increases, the topological index preserves its non-trivial value ${\cal M} =-1$ for all $\alpha$ when $\mu<J$.
-Both, the localised edge modes and the bulk gap, remain intact for all values of $\alpha$ so the system remains in the same topological phase, as shown in Fig.~\ref{fig:ealpha}~(Right Top).
+As $\alpha$ increases, the topological index preserves its non-trivial value ${\cal M} =-1$ for all $\alpha$ when $\mu<J$.
+As can be seen in Fig.~\ref{fig:ealpha}~(Right Top), the limiting cases of $\alpha=0$ and $\alpha\to\infty$ are adiabatically connected in the topological sector.

 When $\alpha\neq 0$ the interaction between the end modes decay as their distance increases due to the power law dependence of the couplings.
 This causes the energy of the modes to tend to zero for increasing $N$, as shown in Fig.~\ref{fig:ealpha}~(Right Bottom).
 Nevertheless, for small enough $\alpha$ and $N$ the characteristic of non-zero energy will be present as the couplings will effectively have infinite range.
 These results remains qualitatively the same when the tunnelling couplings are assigned a shorter range interaction compared to the pairing ones.